AncientGuy/ancientguy.github.io/src/chapter_6.md

 One thing that might not be obvious is that people should STOP doing entirely is they STOP trying to distract themselves from the difficulties of cardio and instead USE THE DIFFICULTIES and contemplate why things are difficult, if they are difficult enough or need to push harder, why today is generally better or worse than yesterday ...
 EVERY DAY is a bit of race or a competition against where we were yesterday, where we need to be tomorrow -- **THE DIFFICULTY OF EXERCISE IS NOTHING TO DISTRACT YOURSELF AWAY FROM** ... of course, there are things to pay attention to, and not only the obvious difficulties that come from pushing a bit harder -- in general, we should contemplate [different questions and advanced topics about cardio](./3.md).

-### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 ### [Day 74 - August 13, 2025](./4.md)  | [Nutrition: Discipline, Gratitude, and Awareness](https://g.co/gemini/share/ac50e76eb0dd)

 As we consider our [topics in nutrition](./4.md) it's time to get serious about martial arts training and to improve the discipline of never using food as a social crutch or emotional reward, instead to improve the discipline of optimizing nutrient intake for greater overall health and recovery, RATHER than ever using food as a treat.

-### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 ### [Day 75 - August 14, 2025](./E.md)   | [Intellectual Wellbeing: 100-Day Plan For Building Personal Knowledge Engineering System](https://g.co/gemini/share/d4166a13d642)

 Today's topic in intellectual well-being presents the **first rough draft** [*and, it is ONLY a very **rough** draft at this point!*] of [a 100-module strategic curriculum for the design, construction, and deployment of a Personal Knowledge Engineering (PKE) System](https://markbruns.github.io/PKE/).
 Our primary focus TODAY is on kicking this off with [Module 1 of this 100-MODULE curriculum](https://markbruns.github.io/PKE/nested/001.html) or **STARTING** the ***journey*** of continually developing the the PKE and learning and meeting new colleagues, with the development of the technology serving as the enabling toolkit and a means of engaging new colleagues in the *dogfooding* of PKE system, rather than the end goal the PKE itself.

-### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 ### [Day 76 - August 15, 2025](https://docs.google.com/document/d/1PPhFtJ5XDuq0EcdHwjRJHYchZQ2XMdCEohAr_TR49hQ/edit?usp=sharing) | [Social Connection: Agrihood Movement: Analysis and Future](https://g.co/gemini/share/3cde380df6ac)